NISHANTH-KONSULTANCY/.github/profile/README.md

 ## Public repositories

-This organisation hosts the practice's websites, assessment tools, reference implementations, consulting playbooks, and NDA-safe technical artefacts.
+This organization hosts the practice's websites, assessment tools, reference implementations, consulting playbooks, and NDA-safe technical artifacts.

 ## Operating model

-Every core engagement is led by Nishanth Kottapalli.
+Every core engagement is led by Nishanth Kottapalli and senior experts.
 Specialist collaborators are engaged where scope, regulation, or independent review requires additional expertise.